The Many Faces of Non-invertible Symmetries: Acknowledgements

 \section{Acknowledgements}

-We thank Brandon Rayhaun, Matteo Dell'Acqua, Michael Stone and Robert Leigh for many useful discussions.
+We thank Matteo Dell'Acqua, Corey Jones, Robert Leigh, Brandon Rayhaun, Sahand Seifnashri, and Michael Stone for many useful discussions.
 The work of YW was supported in part by the NSF grant PHY-2210420 and by the Simons Junior Faculty Fellows program.
-The work of MSK was supported by the Heising-Simons foundation ``Observable Signatures of Quantum Gravity" collaboration and the Walter Burke Institute for Theoretic Physics.
+The work of MSK was supported by the Heising-Simons foundation ``Observable Signatures of Quantum Gravity" collaboration and the Walter Burke Institute for Theoretical Physics.